-Municipalities may apply to DHCD for $1,000 grants to pay for up to 30 hours ($900) of Peer Consultant assistance and up to $100 for reimbursement of their travel, photocopying and the cost of incidental materials.
-Elected and appointed officials and municipal employees are eligible to serve as Peer Consultants.
+Municipalities may apply to DHCD for $1,000 grants to pay for up to 30 hours ($900) of Peer Consultant assistance and up to $100 for reimbursement of their travel, photocopying, and the cost of incidental materials.
+Elected Officials and town employees are eligible to serve as Peer Consultants.
 The Program is funded with Massachusetts CDBG technical assistance funds.

-CDBG non-entitlement communities – i.e., municipalities with a population of under 50,000 that do not receive CDBG funds directly from the federal Department of Housing and Community Development are eligible for Peer-to-Peer funding.
+CDBG non-entitlement communities – i.e., towns with a population of under 50,000 that do not receive CDBG funds directly from the Federal Department of Housing and Community Development are eligible for Peer-to-Peer funding.
 Peer Consultants may come from either non-entitlement or entitlement communities

 How to Apply